 - Alien Among Us: Jesse.
 And other exiles.

 - Alien Non-Interference Clause: Exiles are not allowed to teach natives things they should discover centuries later.
 One of the reasons Jesse doesn't want to be caught.

 - Catchphrase: Whenever something goes wrong.Control: Negative outcome.
 Not.
 Good.

 - Cool and Unusual Punishment: The whole idea of sending criminals to a primitive but not too savage place.
 As Control remarks in Rodeo episode, The Wild West wouldn't have been a punishment for Jesse.

 - Fish out of Water: Both Jesse and Control, who was supposed to brief him about life on Earth.

-- Like a Fish Takes to Water: But Jesse adapts pretty fast.
+- Like a Duck Takes to Water: But Jesse adapts pretty fast.

 - Humans Are Ugly: Jesse doesn't find Earth women attractive.
 Or maybe he's trying to avoid any commitment.

 - Line-of-Sight Name: The protagonist stole some clothes with a name "Jesse".
 When the woman he rescued thought that was his name and started calling him Jesse, he decided to go along with that.
 He never bothered to get a surname.

 - Mistook the Dominant Lifeform: Sort of.
 Control does realize that humans are the dominant species of Earth, but keeps mistaking various mechanisms for sentient beings (often in positions of authority, like traffic light commanding everybody on the street).
 He gets offended or frustrated when they ignore him.